Riwajchalise/blog_trek/_tours/ethnic-hilltribe-eco-trails-doi-inthanon-hilltribe-trail-2-day.md

 difficulty: 'Medium, has short uphills'
 seasonal: Available all year
 pickupdropoff: >-
-  Pick up from your hotel between 7.00 - 7.30 am.
+  Pick up from your hotel between 7.30 - 8.00 am.
 Drop off in Chiang Mai around 6.00 pm
 included: >-
-  Pick up and drop off from your hotel, lunch, water, English-speaking guide, park fees and insurance.
+  Pick up and drop off from your hotel, lunch, water 2 liters per person only, English-speaking guide, porter and insurance.
-notincluded: Extra snacks and soft drinks
+notincluded: Extra water, snacks and soft drinks
 whattobring: >-
-  Wear shoes with grip suitable for trekking, swimsuit for enjoying at the waterfall and pack a warm layer, mornings can be chilly at the summit.
+  Wear shoes with grip suitable for trekking, swimsuit for enjoying at the waterfall and pack a warm layer, mornings and evenings can be chilly up in the mountains.
 highlights:
   - highlight: Doi Inthanon National Park
   - highlight: Trek a special trail through the jungle